plague-spreader/create_ap/README.md

-## NOT MAINTAINED
+## MAYBE MAINTAINED

-This project is no longer maintained.
+The original project is no longer maintained, but

+Since I needed to have an AP and since someone else could use the code I'm writing, I figured out I could fork the original project into this one.

+I don't like to make promises that, most probably, I will not keep.
+If you find issues in this project open an issue and, hopefully, I shall work on fixing those.

 ## Forks and continuation of this project